MDmubarak786/Movies-_Lovers/README.md

 # 🦾 Movie Lovers 👀

-👋 ❤️This is Flutter application made it as a Movie app like a Netflix and amazon.I take it only MArvel and Dc movies That only in available in this app.
+👋 ❤️This is Flutter application made it as a Movie app like a Netflix and amazon.I take it only Marvel and Dc movies That only in available in this app.

 🟢 Added Splash Screen

-🟢 In this app , I added some Cache image for cache storage. and also added Toast , cool loading animation
+🟢 In this app , I added some Cache image for cache storage. and also added Toast , cool loading animations

-🟢 using this app you can seprately calculate the GPA and CGPA marks.
+🟢 This app contains Movie's name,lenth,title,trailer with webview page ,outline,director.

 🟢 Last About page I am added some social network account links in that page.